Friday! Time to stop working and start partying!

 For today I have prepared a little prank: a talking drunkometer – or breathalizer if you prefer the more scientific name, a cool device that tells you if you still need to drink, or sends you home before you fall asleep on the street.

-As like in many other projects featured on this blog I use MikroElektronika hardware: I start with the most important part, the alcohol sensor: one MQ-3 gas sensor Alcohol click board.
+As in many other projects featured on this blog, I use MikroElektronika hardware: I start with the most important part, the alcohol sensor: one MQ-3 gas sensor Alcohol click board.
 This click board is designed to work on 5V power supply only, so I have to choose a development board that operates at 5V.
-I already have the EasyPIC v7 board, with an PIC18F45K22 microcontroller, and it can be configured to work on 5V.
+I already have the EasyPIC v7 board, with a PIC18F45K22 microcontroller, and it can be configured to work on 5V.
 Great!

 This little board has all I need: it integrates all the power and level-shifting circuits that allow it to work for both 3.3V and 5V supplies.
 It has a VS1053 MP3 player, plus a pair of LM4864 amplifiers and a speaker.
 There’s also an SD card slot – all the required hardware to get some sound.

 The final project looks like this: